 OK – we’re all supposed to be Zoom or Team video conferencing champions by now however how much privacy does your meeting space provide?
 Consider using acoustic fabrics on upholstery, it makes a world of difference.

-We usually see businesses surrounding desks with extremely high screen and side dividers, boxing a person into a space!
-Why diminish the open plan vibe in your office?
-Using a mobile pod allows each individual to have a quiet space with the option of reconfiguring your floor plan if you fancy a change.
+We usually see businesses surrounding desks with extremely high screens and side dividers, boxing a person into a space!
+Why lose the open-plan vibe in your office?
+Using a mobile pod allows everyone to have a quiet space with the open of reconfiguring your floor plan if you fancy a change.

 Some people may have higher engagement with interactive experiences, while others are more interested in traditional education methods.
 Always think of your brand/product.
 What do you want people to achieve in your meeting space?